docker/docs/datacenter/ucp/2.2/guides/access-control/index.md

 ![image](../images/access-control-collection-architecture.png){: .with-border}

-There are four teams that are given access to cluster resources.
+There are four teams that are given access to cluster resources:

 - `security` can see, but not edit, all resources shown, as it has `View Only` access to the entire `/prod` collection.